 Head on over to the Whistle Punks website.
 You’ll be asked to choose your venue and package.
 You can either pay for individual tickets and share your lane with other smaller groups.

-Or if you have enough players to book out an entire lane of ten then you can purchase a lane package.
+Alternatively, if you have enough players to book out an entire lane of ten then you can purchase a lane package.

 Are spectators allowed?